-In 2015, 179 surgeons have registered their patients on the NLR.
-Figure (10) demonstrates the number of surgeon in relation to the total ACLRs procedure they have performed in 2015.
-Forty three surgeons performed 10 or less ACLR surgery while two surgeons performed 98 ACLR procedures.
-Figure (11) shows the grades of operating surgeons who performed the ACLR surgery.
-Around 93% of ACLR surgery has been performed by consultant grade surgeons.
+In 2016, 89 surgeons have registered their patients on the NLR.
+Figure (8) demonstrates the number of surgeon in relation to the total ACLRs procedure they have performed in 2016.
+Thirty seven surgeons performed 10 or less ACLR surgery while two surgeons performed over 70 ACLR procedures.
+Figure (9) shows the grades of operating surgeons who performed the ACLR surgery.
+Consultant grade surgeons have performed; similar to last year's report, around 93% of ACLR surgery has been performed by consultant grade surgeons.
+However, the percentage of ACLR procedures performed by trainees has increased from 2% to 4%.

-Figure 10: Number of surgeons in relation to the total ACLRs procedures they performed in 2015
+Figure 8: Number of surgeons in relation to the total ACLRs procedures they performed in 2016

-Figure 11: Grade of operating surgeons
+Figure 9: Grade of operating surgeons